blank

 Enrollment limited to 39 Waitlist available: Y Mode of Instruction: In Person

-NOTE: Music 101 students must register for one of the practicum sessions listed below.
+NOTE: Simultaneous enrollment in one of the one-hour practicum sessions listed below is required.

 An introduction to the melodic, rhythmic, and harmonic structure of tonal music, with the emphasis on the development of a chordal vocabulary equally adaptable to classical and popular music.
 A required weekly practicum will stress ear-training (recognition of intervals, chords, rhythms, etc.) and its practical applications at the keyboard.
 Prerequisite for Music 201, may not be counted toward the major in music.